jacktripperz/bakedbeans/README.md

 ## The My DiamondTeam v2

-The [MDVT](https://mydiamondteam.online/v2/?ref=0x361472b5784e83fbf779b015f75ea0722741f304) is a low risk, high reward contract that operates similar to a high yield certificate of deposit.
-You can participate by purchasing the token through these steps:
+The [Baked beans](https://bakedbeans.io?ref=0x361472B5784e83fBF779b015f75ea0722741f304) is a high risk, high reward contract that operates similar to a high yield certificate of deposit.
+You can participate by investing through these steps:
-1. Go to [MDVT webpage](https://mydiamondteam.online/v2/?ref=0x361472b5784e83fbf779b015f75ea0722741f304) and deposit a minimum of 0.1 BNB
+1. Go to [Baked beans](https://bakedbeans.io?ref=0x361472B5784e83fBF779b015f75ea0722741f304) and deposit a minimum of 0.1 BNB

-Everytime you re-invest your rewards, you earn a 5 bonus on the amount you re-invest.
-So in order to get the most of it, it is essential to re-invest every day.
-The purpose of this code is to do this automatically for you so you don't have to.
+The purpose of this code is to automate a rebake/eat strategy for you.

 ## Setup